8787r/webapp_sentiment_analysis/README.md

 # webapp_sentiment_analysis
-A streamlit python web app to analyze sentiment in a CSV file and add the sentiment values to the file.
+A streamlit python web app that can provide a comments text analysis solution for organizations.